RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 the consequences enough for it to seem second nature, common knowledge.
 A lot of the rhetoric around software testing (and more broadly, software) can make it seem like it's obvious.
 But without that context of experience, it actually isn't.

-There are a myriad of tutorials on the topic of software testing.
-The critical problem with most of these (and many others in the software domain) is that they show you the **how**, but they don't illustrate a realistic scenario that actually proves and internalizes the **value** of the topic.
+The critical problem with most of the tutorials on software testing (and many others in the software domain) is that they show you the **how**, but they don't illustrate a realistic scenario that actually proves and internalizes the **value** of the topic.
 They assume that you already see the value, or they don't understand what you actually need to hear to be convinced.
 As an instructor, making this mistake is the fastest way to lose your students from the jump.